drBenway/pixi-vn-wiki/ink/ink-character.md

 Having the ability to rename a character and use their name in dialogues greatly simplifies the development of a Visual Novel.
 Since the [character](/start/character.md) is an object based on a [customizable model](/start/character.md#custom-character), it is not possible to use the character as a [variable](/ink/ink-variables.md) simply with the `{}` syntax.

-But you can take advantage of the possibility of [replacing](/ink/ink-replacement.md) and [customizing hashtag scripts](/ink/ink-hashtag.md) to implement this feature.
+But you can take advantage of the [possibility of replacing portions of text](/ink/ink-replacement.md) and [customizing hashtag scripts](/ink/ink-hashtag.md) to implement this feature.

 ::: sandbox {template=mhs2pd entry=/src/ink_labels/start.ink,/src/values/characters.ts}
 :::

 ### Use character name in dialogues

-To use the character name in dialogues, you can take advantage of the possibility of [replacing](/ink/ink-replacement.md).
+To use the character name in dialogues, you can take advantage of the [possibility of replacing portions of text](/ink/ink-replacement.md).
 For example, you can use the following method:

 :::tabs
 == main.ts